-Other factors may impact a woman’s sleep as well, including:
+Factors that may impact a woman’s sleep include:

-So what can men and women do to minimize sleep problems?
+So what can women do to minimize sleep problems?
 The National Sleep Foundation offers the following recommendations:

-- – Limit Alcohol and Caffeine Intake.
+Limit Alcohol and Caffeine Intake.
 Excessive alcohol and caffeine consumption throughout the day or in the hours prior to bedtime can make it tough for you to fall asleep.
-Conversely, those who limit alcohol and caffeine intake may be better equipped to get the Zzz’s they need night after night.
+Conversely, those who limit alcohol and caffeine intake may be better equipped to get the rest they need night after night.

 Let’s not forget about how your mattress can affect your sleep patterns, either.
 If you try to sleep on an old, uncomfortable mattress, you’re unlikely to get the rest you need to maximize your productivity and efficiency.